metrumresearchgroup/yspec/inst/doc/reference.md

     - print the values in a (long) `yaml`-formatted list
 - `decode: [name1, name2, name3]`
     - Separate the `decode` from the `values` specification
+    - See example below for clearer way to input very long decodes
 - `comment: just whatever you want to say`
 - `comment: >
       say something